comm-260/spring-2019/_posts/2019-05-04-gay-bars-dc-gentrification.md

 While writing another [article](https://www.dcpolicycenter.org/publications/d-c-nightlife-churn/) on D.C. nightlife, Rabinowitz noticed the data didn’t tell the full story.
 Some areas, especially Navy Yard, looked entirely new to the nightlife scene but that was because the starting point of the data did not go back far enough.
 Specifically, in 2006, a number of historic gay and lesbian establishments in Southeast were destroyed to build that Nationals Ballpark Stadium.
 Many don’t know this history.

-**Percent Point Difference of White Population per Tract from 2010 to 2017**
 <iframe title="Percent Point Difference of White Population per Tract from 2010 to 2017" aria-label="USA district of columbia census tracts choropleth map" id="datawrapper-chart-ppOQ7" src="//datawrapper.dwcdn.net/ppOQ7/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="400"></iframe>
 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}})}();</script>